 FODMAPs are found in a wide variety of everyday foods including fruits, vegetables, legumes, milk products and sweetening agents.
 Each person has an individual threshold for tolerating FODMAPs and some foods may pose more of a problem than others.
 A diet that reduces the intake of high FODMAP foods and manages the total FODMAP load at each meal, may help to relieve your IBS symptoms.

 It is important to note that the low FODMAP diet is not a permanent diet!
-You should be working collaboratively with your health care professional to eliminate high FODMAP foods and reintroduce them slowly over a six month period to test and eliminate which foods are negatively affecting your symptoms.
+You should be working collaboratively with your Registered Dietitian to eliminate high FODMAP foods and reintroduce them slowly over a six week period to test and eliminate which foods are negatively affecting your symptoms.

 We understand stress is inevitable.
 But if you have IBS, stress management is SO important.
 Why? because our gut and brain are constantly communicating and interacting with each other, so if you are stressed out about something in your life or have a significant physical stressor such as a bowel infection, these complex interactions often can lead to the first onset of symptoms or aggravate symptoms you are already having.
 Because of this, many people with IBS often find symptom relief when they incorporate relaxation and mindfulness techniques into their lives.

 If other dietary strategies have not been successful in relieving your symptoms, a trial of a probiotic (in the dose recommended) may be helpful.
 However, Probiotics are not medicine!
 They are available to purchase as capsules, tablets or powders, and can also be found in some fortified yogurts and fermented milk products.
 However, not all probiotics are the same.
 It is important to choose a product that is proven to be safe and offers benefits for the specific symptoms you want to relieve.
 Speak to your doctor or pharmacist about which probiotic may be right for YOU.